mmore500/downstream/joss/paper.md

 3. support for SIMD acceleration (e.g., ARM SVE, x86 AVX, GPU, etc.), due to branchless structure of underlying algorithms.

 As such, Downstream is well-suited to emerging AI/ML hardware accelerator platforms, such as Cerebras Systems' Wafer-Scale Engine (WSE) \citep{Lie2023}, Graphcore's Intelligence Processing Unit \citep{gepner2024performance}, Tenstorrent's Tensix processors \citep{vasiljevic2021compute}, and Groq's GropChip \citep{abts2022groq}.
-Pursuing an aggressive scale-out paradigm, thes platforms bring hundreds, thousands, or --- in the case of the Wafer-Scale Engine --- hundreds of thousands of processing elements to bear on a single chip.
+Pursuing an aggressive scale-out paradigm, these platforms bring hundreds, thousands, or --- in the case of the Wafer-Scale Engine --- hundreds of thousands of processing elements to bear on a single chip.
 As a design trade-off, however, on-device memory available per processor on these platforms is generally scarce.
-For instance, although the Cerebras WSE-2 supplies 40 gigabytes of on-chip memory in total, split between processor element this amounts to less than 50 kilobytes each [@Lie2023].
+For instance, although the Cerebras WSE-2 supplies 40 gigabytes of on-chip memory in total, split between processor elements this amounts to less than 50 kilobytes each [@Lie2023].
 Indeed, a key use case motivating the Downstream library has been in managing data for agent-based evolution experiments conducted on the WSE platform, a topic discussed further in "Projects Using This Software."

 # Approach